Darnok1993/Ident-Extraction/README.md

 ## 📌 Overview

-The **Ident Extraction App** is a web-based tool that allows users to extract structured **identifiers (Idents)** from technical documents in PDF, Word (`.docx`), or Excel (`.xlsx`) formats.
-These identifiers typically follow a standardized pattern used in manufacturing or documentation systems.
+The Ident Extraction App is a web-based tool that enables users to extract structured identifiers (Idents) from technical documents in PDF, Word (.docx), or Excel (.xlsx) formats.
+These identifiers typically follow a standardized pattern commonly used in manufacturing and documentation systems.

-The extracted data is automatically cleaned, deduplicated, and exported as an Excel file — ready for analysis.
-The tool was developed using **Flask (Python)** for the backend and **Bootstrap** for the frontend interface.
+Extracted data is automatically cleaned, deduplicated, and exported as an Excel file — ready for further analysis.
+The tool was built with Flask (Python) powering the backend and Bootstrap providing a responsive and user-friendly frontend interface.

-This project is based on a **real-world use case** and solves a recurring problem in industrial environments at my company, where manual inspection of test reports and documents is inefficient and error-prone.
+This project addresses a real-world challenge encountered in industrial settings at my company, where manual inspection and comparison of test reports and technical documents is inefficient, error-prone, and hard to scale.

+Within our validation department, we often perform revalidations that depend heavily on historical validations.
+This involves thoroughly reviewing legacy documents to understand their contents and identify which documents are referenced.
+A key part of this process is determining whether existing documents can be reused as-is in the new validation workflow or whether they must be replaced by equivalent documents from related sectors.

+By systematically analyzing past documentation, we uncover what was previously included, what remains relevant today, and what new information must be incorporated.
+This comparison facilitates the creation of updated, accurate validation documentation aligned with current standards and requirements.

+Manual review of these documents is time-consuming and susceptible to human error.
+Automating the extraction of structured identifiers from technical files not only streamlines the process but also reduces mistakes and greatly accelerates the preparation of new validation materials.

+The Ident Extraction App integrates seamlessly into this workflow, offering a reliable and automated solution to collect and analyze document identifiers across multiple file types, thereby enhancing quality assurance, traceability, and overall document management efficiency in our industrial environment.

 ---